LensPlaysGames/LensorOS/README.md

     2. Add the following line of text: `firmware="efi"`.
     3. Save the file, then close it.

-You will have to select `UEFI Shell` the virtual machine in VMware Workstation (even if it says something like `Unsupported`).
+You will have to select `UEFI Shell` once VMware Workstation boots into LensorOS (even if it says something like `Unsupported`).

 ---